-There are no notable changes in District 1 for 2019.
+Cougar harvest guidelines were increased for GMUs within District 1 for 2020.
 Season dates will still be extended until April 30 unless harvest guidelines are met within the GMU.
-However, to hunt cougars after March 31 in a unit open for cougar harvest, hunters need to purchase a 2020 hunting license and cougar tag.
+However, to hunt cougars after March 31 in a unit open for cougar harvest, hunters need to purchase a 2021 hunting license and cougar tag.